 Thorndike elaborated on what he saw here by noting that when a behaviour is followed by a good outcome, it will happen more often; when a behaviour is followed by less good outcomes, it will happen less often.
 He called it the law of effect.
 This is what psychologists might refer to as the ABC of behaviour.
 Antecedent (what happens first), Behaviour (what we do in response), Consequence (what follows that either makes us want to behave that way or behave differently in response to the next antecedent).

 The birth of reward and punishment

-There are four words we need to know when it comes to operant conditioning, positive, negative, punishment and reinforcement (also known as reward).
-They go like this:
+There are four words we need to know when it comes to operant conditioning, positive, negative, punishment and reinforcement (also known, erroneously, as reward):

 Confused?
 Well, luckily I brought everyone's favourite sociopath, Sheldon, along to help explain: [embed]https://www.youtube.com/watch?v=Mt4N9GSBoMI[/embed]

 We will only learn if the connection between the operant (the reinforcement or the punishment) and the response is made very clear.
 In this case we would call the operant a discriminative stimulus.
 The reinforcement or the punishment makes it easy to discriminate between behaviours that are important.